ch007m/pipeline-dsl-builder/README.md

 Create a configuration YAML file where you will define the following parameters:
  - The flavor to be used: `konflux` or `tekton`
- - Select the `domain` such as: `buidpacks` and next the type: `builder` `stack`, `meta-buildpack`, `buildpack`, etc. The combination of the domain and the `type` will allow the tool to selec t the proper task, workspaces, finally, when, results, etc resources
+ - Select the `domain` such as: `buidpacks` and next the type: `builder` `stack`, `meta-buildpack`, `buildpack`, etc. The combination of the domain and the `type` will allow the tool to select the proper task, workspaces, finally, when, results, etc resources
 ```bash
 cat <<EOF > my-config.yaml
 flavor: konflux